-Improvement measures (to be achieved over 3 years) Progress achieved this year Funds Expended (Resources) To improve student outcomes in Literacy and Numeracy by 10% based on the median NAPLAN results 2012 - 2014 in comparison to the median NAPLAN results 2015-2017.
-Whole-school procedure set in place to refine and then implement IEPs and PLPs, including meetings with student, parent/carer, classroom teacher and facilitator.
-All plans are now tracked on school Sentral database for future reference and tracking. \$2000 All teachers positively engaging in teacher observations, feedback and reflection resulting in Quality Teaching being obvious in every classroom.
-A positive culture was fostered amongst colleagues through teacher observations, feedback and reflection.
-All teachers developed their PDP within their stage, discussed with their supervisor and then with the principal.
+Progress towards achieving improvement measures Improvement measures (to be achieved over 3 years) Funds Expended (Resources) Progress achieved this year To improve student outcomes in Literacy and Numeracy by 10% based on the median NAPLAN results 2012 - 2014 in comparison to the median NAPLAN results 2015-2017. \$2000 As the 2015-2017 school plan has concluded, data was analysed to assess final progress.
+Results are as follows: Year 3 Literacy - 3.4% increase Year 3 Numeracy - 6.2% increase Year 5 Literacy - 9.4% increase Year 5 Numeracy - 7.7% increase Year 7 Literacy - 2% increase Year 7 Numeracy - 4.3% increase While the school has not achieved the overall gains aspired for, positive progress has been made in all areas.
+All teachers positively engaging in teacher observations, feedback and reflection resulting in Quality \$10000 A positive culture was fostered amongst colleagues through teacher observations, feedback and reflection.
+All teachers developed their PDP within

+Progress towards achieving improvement measures Improvement measures (to be achieved over 3 years) Funds Expended (Resources) Progress achieved this year Teaching being obvious in every classroom. their stage, discussed with their supervisor and then with the principal.
 Employment of curriculum experts to lead staff in implementing best practice within each class, every day.
 Staff review the Quality Teaching Framework with support and guidance for teachers when using the model.
 They then implemented their new found knowledge into their class program which was then reinforced by a revised feedback sheet that now has the Quality Teaching Framework as a strong element.
-Supervisors worked with staff towards their 2016 \$6000
+Supervisors worked with staff towards their 2017 Performance and Development Plan (PDP), including targeted and meaningful professional development for all staff members no matter their experience or expertise.